johnpcarty/Thesaurus-of-Job-Titles/Elasticsearch/README.md

 I have not figured out how to setup the thesaurus without changing permissions on the Elasticsearch configuration directory.
 Changing permissions might make it easier for an attacker to exploit your system.

+Second, the results are questionable when job titles overlap each other.
+When I initially setup the synonyms file, I included synonyms for cyber security.
+I found that a search for "security engineer" did not include some jobs that that used the phrase "info security engineer".

 ## Demonstration
 I assume you have Elasticsearch running on your local computer.